julsterobias/codecorun-product-offer-rules/readme.txt

 An extension plugin for WooCommerce to let you upsell products with rules and conditions

 == Description ==
 Upsell your products more accurately and dynamically.
 With this plugin you can control and personalize what products to offers without coding.
-Using the simple UI you can build your rules and conditions to what products to offer.
+Using the simple UI you can build your rules and conditions for situations and circumtances.

 == When the plugin is best to use? ==
 When you are upselling products and want to personalize what products should display for every situation.

 == How does it work? ==
-You build the rules and conditions to upsell the products and if the condition fails you have an option to display the default products.
+You build the rules and conditions to upsell the products and if the condition fails you have an option to display the default offer.

 Features: